 As a parent, you have a responsibility to provide for your child.
 However, you do have choices as to how you arrange your child support in a way that works for both parents.
 There are a number of ways child support can be assessed.
 These include:

-- Using a set formula assessment applied by Services Australia;
+- Using a set formula assessment applied by Services Australia; or

-- Making an agreement between parents as to how much child support should be paid and how it should be paid;
+- Making an agreement between parents as to how much child support should be paid and how it should be paid.

 Child support is based on the income of both parents.
 If you have re-partnered, the income of your new partner does not generally affect child support.
 Other factors that impact child support payments include the number and ages of children and any other dependents of the two parents.